mble/recipes/bread/buns.md

 These buns stay soft and squishy for up to a week thanks to the _tangzhong_, and I find they are even better after a day of rest, but so aren't we all.

-I've previously made these with half the sugar, and although less sweet, lacked the characteristic chesnut colour and were somewhat more crumbly.
+I've previously made these with half the sugar, and although less sweet, lacked the characteristic chestnut colour and were somewhat more crumbly.

 As an experiment, I want to try this recipe with honey instead of sugar.